POISE Framework

 Delivery

 These five questions are each represented as web pages, each with video elements.
 The five pages will be linked to pre-existing resources, many of which are available freely on the World-Wide Web.
-Over time we anticipate developing our own contextualised resources in association with Learning Support Services, Library Services, and Inclusion and Learning Support.
+Over time, we anticipated developing our own contextualised resources in association with the institution’s Learning Support Services, Library Services, and Inclusion and Learning Support.

-Faculty can direct a student to individual pages on the POISE portal as an introduction to an intervention resource, or they may choose to use the portal as a means of introducing, in-class, a theme for debate.
+Faculty can direct a student to individual pages on the POISE portal as an introduction to an intervention resource, or they may choose to use the portal to introduce, in class, a theme for debate.

-The video vignettes all have appropriate text transcript alternatives.
-Any complex terminology can be also be captioned.
-The videos are reflections of real conversations had with faculty and students but are ‘scripted’ to ensure brevity and clarity.
+All video vignettes include appropriate text transcript alternatives.
+Any complex terminology can also be captioned.
+The videos are reflections of real conversations had with faculty and students, but are ‘scripted’ to ensure brevity and clarity.

 Leave a Reply